sluukkonen/metrica/README.md

 # Metrica [![Build Status](https://travis-ci.org/sluukkonen/metrica.svg?branch=master)](https://travis-ci.org/sluukkonen/metrica)

-Dropwizard Metrics for your JRuby apps.
+[Dropwizard Metrics](https://dropwizard.github.io/metrics/3.1.0/) for your JRuby apps.

-Metrica allows you to collect metrics from your application.
-It's mainly designed to work with Ruby on Rails applications, but it should work well in all kinds of Ruby apps.
+Metrica allows you to collect runtime metrics from your application in your production environment.
+It's mainly designed to work with Ruby on Rails, but it should work well in all kinds of Ruby apps.

-Metrica allows you to measure all kinds of metrics from your application while it's running in production.
-It offers Meters, Gauges, Timers and Histograms.
-See the Dropwizard Metrics [documentation](https://dropwizard.github.io/metrics/3.1.0/getting-started/) for more information about the different kinds of metrics you can measure.

 ## Installation